TweetBoost: Influence of Social Media on NFT Valuation

 \subsubsection{Correlation between NFT popularity across platforms}

 We measure the NFT popularity on Twitter by aggregating features of all tweets that mention the asset.
-We have 245,159 tweets in our dataset, with the majority 89\% of them being made in March.
-We plot the daily number of tweets and the NFT asset creation dates in Fig.~\ref{fig:timeline}.
-We observe a strong correlation between the two timeseries, indicating that users post on Twitter soon after creating an NFT on OpenSea.
-The Spearman's correlation coefficient ($\rho$) for the two timeseries is 0.85 (p-value$<$0.001), showcasing the strong positive correlation.
+We have 245,159 tweets in our dataset, with the majority 89\% of them being made in March 2021.
+We plot the daily number of tweets, and the NFT asset creation dates in Fig.~\ref{fig:timeline}.
+The Spearman's correlation coefficient ($\rho$) for the two timeseries is 0.85 (p-value $<$ 0.001), showcasing the strong positive correlation.
 More than half (54.6\%) of the tweets are posted less than a day after the NFT creation.